zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 ```

 ## Test framework
-There is also a set of test backed in tfhe-rs.
+There is also a set of tests backed in tfhe-rs.
 One for each IOp width in [8,16,32,64].
-Those test have 3 sub-kind:
+Those tests have 3 sub-kind:
 * `alu`: Run and check all ct x ct IOp
 * `bitwise`: Run and check all bitwise IOp
 * `cmp`: Run and check all comparison IOp

->NB: Like the premade examples, those test must be run from the project root.
+>NB: Like the premade examples, those tests must be run from the project root.

 Snippets below give some example of command that could be used for testing:
 ```